-Penalties and Recommendations for the Interscholastic Activities
+Penalties and Recommendations for the Interscholastic Activities:

-- 1. First Violation: Penalty: After confirmation of the first violation, the student shall lose eligibility for the next 21 days of the season in which the student is a participant or for the next three (3) interscholastic contests whichever is greater.
-The Chemical Health Facilitator will meet with the student during suspension from activities.
-During this time the student will be expected to practice. - 2.
-Second Violation: Penalty: After confirmation of the second violation, the student shall lose eligibility for the next 42 days of the season in which the student is a participant or for the next six (6) interscholastic contests whichever is greater.
-The Chemical Health Facilitator will meet with the student during suspension from activities.
-During this time the student will be expected to practice.
-If the penalty is not completed by the end of the season in which the student is participating, the remainder will be served in the next season of participation. - 3.
-Third and Subsequent Violation: Penalty: After confirmation of the third or subsequent violations, the student shall lose eligibility for the next 12 months following the violation.
-If after the third violation, the student has been assessed to be chemically dependent and the student on his/her own violation completes a chemical dependency program or treatment program, the student may be certified for reinstatement by the athletic director, in MSHSL activities after a minimum period of six (6) weeks.
-Such certification must be issued by the director or a counselor of a chemical dependency treatment center.
+- 1. First Violation: After confirmation of the first violation, the student shall lose eligibility for the next two (2) consecutive interscholastic contests or two (2) weeks of a season in which the student is a participant, whichever is greater.
+No exception is permitted for a student who becomes a participant in a treatment program. - 2.
+Second Violation: After confirmation of the second violation, the student shall lose eligibility for the next six (6) consecutive interscholastic contests in which the student is a participant or three (3) weeks, whichever is greater.
+No exception is permitted for a student who becomes a participant in a treatment program. - Third and Subsequent Violations: After confirmation of the third or subsequent violations, the student shall lose eligibility for the next twelve (12) consecutive interscholastic contests in which the student is a participant or four (4) weeks, whichever is greater.
+If after the third or subsequent violations, the student has been assessed to be chemically dependent and the student on her/his own volition becomes a participant in a chemical dependency program or treatment program, then the student may be certified for reinstatement in MSHSL activities after a minimum period of six (6) weeks.
+Such certification must be issued by the director or a counselor of a chemical dependency treatment center. - 4.
 Penalties shall be accumulative beginning with the student's first participation at the middle school level.

-Bemidji School District Eligibility Rules for District Sponsored Extracurricular Activities (Band, Orchestra, Chorus, Drama, Dance line, SADD, Peer Helpers and all other extracurricular activities).
+Bemidji School District Eligibility Rules for District Sponsored Extracurricular Activities (Band, Chorus, SNAP, Robotics, Peer Leaders, and all other extracurricular activities).